SHEET METAL WORKER

 be ranked by their results in three areas.
 These are: education;

 work experience; and math and language skills.
+A

 an eligibility list from which apprentices will be selected.